ncara/icOS/README.md

 - seaborn (color palette).
 - wxPython (Graphical User Interface library)

+For those not able to use wxPython, a plceholder clunkier version using tkinter is available (icOS_toolbox_GUI-nowxPython.py)

 The following  packages are used but should be normally shipped with all versions of python.

 - pandas